-• A clear indication of the country of origin is required on brandy products that are wholly distilled in a country other than Canada.
+A clear indication of the country of origin is required on all standardized wine products described in the FDR.
 This declaration must be shown in English and French and must appear on the principal display panel.

 VOLUNTARY CLAIMS AND STATEMENTS